Research & Best Practices

 • Ensure worker safety: This is perhaps stating the obvious, but under no circumstances should worker safety be compromised due to pressure to reduce the backlog.

 • Track work orders: Directing your resources efficiently and prioritizing work on a given day requires real-time information on the status of work orders, which makes tracking orders essential.
-A computerized maintenance management systems (CMMS) can help automate the work order process and also help with preventive maintenance scheduling and record keeping.
+A computerized maintenance management system (CMMS) can help automate the work order process and also help with preventive maintenance planning and record keeping.
 With a CMMS, information about equipment is literally at your fingertips.
-This can include how much a machine is utilized, typical failure rates, the date of and details about the most recent repair, and more.
+Helpful CMMS features include automated work order creation and tracking, preventive maintenance calendars, mobile access for field techs and historical equipment data logs.
+A robust maintenance management software supports efficient maintenance operations, improves compliance and reduces reliance on reactive maintenance.

 The consequences of poor backlog management